oomphinc/WP-Forms-API/README.md

 Having forms driven by data sets instead of templates and markup creates a very generic, predictable, and stylizable structure in the rendered form markup, and easy management and updates to the form structure.

+Also provides more WordPress-specific form controls, such as "Select Image" or "Select Post" fields, which can enable powerful admin forms with very little code.

 ## Overview

 There are two basic elements: